mstocco/mariostoc.co/content/traininglog/20211017-ironman2022-45weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Option 1: MTB ~ 60-75 minutes.
 Easier route.
-Easy effort.
 Option 2: Rollers ~ 60 minutes.
 Easy effort.

 ### NOTES
-Total Time: **60 Minutes**
+Total Time: **60 Minutes** &nbsp; Avg HR: **111 BPM**

-Despite feeling good on the run [yesterday](ironman2022-48weeksout?sat) and a great sleep last night, I could feel that run in my legs.
+Despite feeling good on the run [yesterday](ironman2022-46weeksout?sat) and a great sleep last night, I had stiff legs today.

-After finally dismantling the last 3 feet of chimney (one more house chore done), I chose to ride the rollers in the garage while listening to the Seahawks Pre-game Show on the radio.
+After finally dismantling the last 3 feet of chimney (one more house chore done), I chose to ride the rollers in the garage and listen to the _Seahawks Pre-game Show_ on the radio.

 Time started to drag after 36 minutes and my seat interface began to ache after 39 minutes.
-At 45 minutes, I took 30 seconds to towel of and relieve the saddle pressure.
+At 45 minutes, I took 30 seconds to towel off and relieve the saddle pressure.
 I could have called it a win at that point but I jumped back on, found a groove and got to the 60 minute mark.

 <!---->
 ## MONDAY OCT 18 🌤
 Sleep **3** | Fatigue **3** | Stress **5** | Soreness **4**